Oscar6/study-material/README.md

 ## Scrimba Study material

-Back to basics with Scrimba JS course
+Brain teaser and back to basics with Scrimba JS course